-• Accelerate consumer adoption: We operate in a large, underpenetrated market.
-We have sold, net of returns, over 42,000 Eargo hearing aids as of June 30, 2020, which reflects less than 1% penetration of our estimated addressable market opportunity in the United States.
-We plan to grow our base of customers by efficiently investing in marketing targeted at the approximately 14 million people in the United States over the age of 50 with mild to moderate hearing loss who have annual household income above the national median in 2019.
-Our commercial strategy is focused on driving customers to our website by optimizing our mix of digital and traditional media, and increasing our customer conversion.
+- Accelerate consumer adoption: We operate in a large, underpenetrated market.
+We have sold, net of returns, over 30,800 Eargo hearing aids as of December 31, 2019, which reflects less than 1% penetration of our estimated addressable market opportunity in the United States.
+We plan to grow our base of customers by efficiently investing in marketing targeted at the approximately 14 million people in the United States over the age of 50 with mild to moderate hearing loss who have annual household income above the national median in 2018.
+Our commercial strategy is focused on driving customers to our website by optimizing our mix of digital and traditional media, and increasing our customer conversion. - Improve sales team productivity: Our sales consultants leverage the powerful lead generation capabilities of our digital marketing platform, enabling them to be substantially more productive than traditional hearing care professionals working at hearing clinics.

-- Optimize customer mix: Beginning in the fourth quarter of 2019, we began targeting a more diverse mix of consumers, including those with hearing aid health insurance benefits and repeat customers.
-We believe consumers with hearing aid insurance benefits typically convert at higher rates and return their devices at lower rates, due in part to having reduced or, in some cases, no out of pocket cost for an Eargo hearing aid.
-We believe repeat customers also have an attractive conversion and return profile due to their high satisfaction with Eargo.
-This more optimized mix of customers across cash pay, insurance and repeat categories has resulted in a lower overall customer acquisition cost.
-We believe this strategy has the potential to further improve the efficiency of our sales and marketing spend. - Improve sales team productivity: Our sales consultants leverage the powerful lead generation capabilities of our digital marketing platform, enabling them to be substantially more productive than traditional hearing care professionals working at hearing clinics.
 As demand accelerates, we believe we have an opportunity to further increase the productivity of our sales organization.
 To do so, we are leveraging data-driven insights to iterate our sales tactics and create incentive programs and promotional offers, each with the goal of increasing inbound lead conversions.
 We also see an opportunity to nurture long-term relationships with our customers to drive repeat purchases and increase their lifetime value. - Introduce new, innovative products: Since 2017, we have launched four generations of our hearing aids, each adding significant performance and technical enhancements.
 We are focused on continuing to launch new versions of the Eargo hearing solution that further improve audio quality, amplification, fit, comfort and ease-of-use.
 According to market data, a substantial portion of traditional hearing aid purchases are by repeat customers.
-As of June 30, 2020, over 9,000 of our hearing aids systems sold, net of returns, were either Plus or Max systems that are over two years old.
-We began actively advertising to these customers for repeat purchases, which has contributed to our growth in gross systems shipped and revenues in 2020.
 We believe our product roadmap will drive adoption by new customers and encourage repeat purchases by existing customers. - Increase brand awareness: The Northstar Survey indicated that our aided brand awareness among adults between the ages of 55 and 64 has grown to 10% as of September 2019.
 We see a significant opportunity to further increase awareness through our personalized and empowering messaging and by optimizing our media mix and data-driven insights.
 For example, we have only recently begun national and direct television advertising, which we believe over time will further elevate our national brand awareness and reduce lead generation and sales costs.
 We also believe our strong customer satisfaction will help accelerate organic referrals and drive continued growth. - Selectively pursue omni-channel opportunities: We believe there are numerous omni-channel opportunities that could provide access to additional channels and accelerate our customer acquisition growth.
 Some of these include partnering with retailers, pharmacies, payors and other consumer oriented healthcare companies with similar customer demographics. - Expand internationally: We believe the Eargo solution offers a compelling value proposition for consumers with hearing loss worldwide.
 In the future, we anticipate selectively expanding our commercial efforts to the large population of individuals with mild to severe high frequency hearing loss outside of the United States.